mattwarkentin/openmpp/README.md

 my_scenario$Parameters$ProvincesOfInterest <- alberta_only
 ```

-We will now run the model anyway.
-We will give it the name
+We will now run the model and give it the name `'ExampleRun'`.
+We use
-`'ExampleRun'`.
-We use the `wait = TRUE` flag to make sure we want for
+the `wait = TRUE` flag to make sure we want for the model run to finish
-the model run to finish before returning to our R session.
-Note that
+before returning to our R session.
+We use `progress = FALSE` to avoid
-model runs may take a long time when the number of simulation cases is
+printing progress bars in this document.
+Note that model runs may take a
-large.
+long time when the number of simulation cases is large.

 ``` r
 my_scenario$ReadOnly <- TRUE